 The Yottabyte Research Cloud is a partnership between ARC and Yottabyte that will provide U-M researchers with high performance, secure and flexible computing environments that will enable the analysis of sensitive data sets restricted by federal privacy laws, proprietary access agreements, or confidentiality requirements.

-The system is built on Yottabyte’s software-defined infrastructure, known as yCenter and YottaBlox, and represents U-M’s first use of software-defined infrastructure for research, allowing the on-the-fly personalized configuration of any-scale computing resources.
-Yottabyte donated $5.5 million worth of hardware and software to U-M to setup the system, and U-M contributed another $2 million to support delivery of services to researchers and for general operations.
+The system is built on Yottabyte’s composable, software-defined infrastructure platform, called Cloud Composer and represents U-M’s first use of software-defined infrastructure for research, allowing the on-the-fly personalized configuration of any-scale computing resources.

 See the Sept.
 2016 press release for more information.

 At this time, the YBRC platform only accepts unrestricted data.
 The platform is expected to accommodate restricted data within the next few months.

 The Yottabyte Research Cloud supports several existing and planned platforms for researchers at the University of Michigan:

 - Data Pipeline Tools, which include databases, message buses, data processing and storage solutions.
 This platform is suitable for restricted and unrestricted data.
 These tools are currently available for users with unrestricted data.

 - Research Database Hosting, an environment that can house research-focused data stored in a number of different database engines.